Meet the Team!

 CICs are companies set up to benefit the community.
 This means that all profits which CitySprout makes are invested back into distributing more free decks.

-Further down the track, we also intend to deliver hands-on workshops about urban plants.
+Further down the track, we intend to deliver hands-on workshops about urban plants.
 This is with the aim of removing as many barriers as possible from people seeking education about the natural world which they live in.

 Another part of being a CIC is, if we ever choose to fold CitySprout then all it's assets are passed on to another CIC or charity.
 Our nominated charity is Black2Nature who do brilliant work to people visibly of colour into nature.